christhomas16/meeting_transcriber/README.md

 For the best summary quality, this tool uses a local LLM served by [Ollama](https://ollama.com).

 1.  **Install Ollama**: Follow the installation instructions on their website.
 2.  **Pull a Model**: You need at least one model for summarization.
-We recommend `magistral` for its reasoning capabilities.
-The script will fall back to `llama3` if `magistral` is not found.
+We recommend `llama3.2` as a great starting point.
+The script will try your specified model first, then fall back to `gemma2:2b` if the first one fails.
     ```bash
-    # Recommended model
+    # Recommended default model
+    ollama pull llama3.2

+    # Fallback model for lighter-weight systems
+    ollama pull gemma2:2b

+    # Optional, more powerful model (requires >16GB RAM)
     ollama pull magistral

-    # Fallback model
-    ollama pull llama3
     ```
 3.  **Ensure Ollama is Running**: Before running the transcriber, make sure the Ollama application is running in the background.